This Jewish Latina wants to bridge political divides at the border

 “I’m the perfect target for him,” Hernandez says, who is running for a seat in the Arizona House of Representatives.
 “Knowing that this man has me on his radar shook me to my core, but also empowers me to continue fighting for what I believe in,” she says, “As Paul Newman said, ‘If you don’t have enemies, you don’t have character,’ and today I will show the [David Dukes] of the world that my fellow Hispanics will indeed intensify.”

 Hernandez’s dual minority background makes her double the target–but it also enables her to bridge two communities that aren’t always aligned in mutual interests.
-A longtime activist and community organizer, Hernandez is using her unique positioning to get both Latinx and Jews in Tucson, Arizona’s second-largest city, to come together for progressive causes.
+A longtime activist and community organizer, Hernandez is using her unique positioning to get both Latinx and Jewish residents of Tucson, Arizona’s second-largest city, to come together for progressive causes.

 “I’m trying to make people understand that just because we practice different religions doesn’t mean we’re different,” Hernandez says.
 “We’re all human.
 We’re neighbors.”